polterguy/phosphorusfive/core/p5.webapp/system42/components/README.md

 components.
 If you wish to remove these, simply delete the folder containing your component.
 Preferably _before_ you start your server the first time, such that the component's initialization logic does not run.

+To see the documentation for your specific components, please refer to the folders inside of this project.

+A component can either be a piece of "logic", or a reusable widget of some sort, or some other piece of reusable block that you can utilize in your own projects.